AmirMotefaker/ChatGPT-Web-Application/README.md

 # CatGPT Web Application

-### Create Your ChatGPT Web pp with Streamlit in Python
+### Create Your ChatGPT Web App with Streamlit in Python

 # Introduction